 Using a customs warehouse

-A customs warehouse can be used to store goods from countries outside the UK or EU:
+A customs warehouse can be used to store your goods:

 - that are liable to customs duties, excise duties or import VAT